Music Practice Resources, Tips, Techniques

 Tascam DR-22WL.
-A less-expensive option for self-study recording.
+A lower-cost option for self-study recording.

-HD camcorders at Amazon – great selection & low prices!
+4K camcorders at Amazon – vast selection, low prices.

 Scores and Sheet Music

 Bavarian State Library Digital Collections.
-Free downloads: the complete works of Schumann, Mendelssohn, Beethoven, Liszt, Handel, and more.
+Complete works of Schumann, Mendelssohn, Beethoven, Liszt, Handel, and more.

 Music Manuscripts Online.
 Via the Morgan Library & Museum.

 Music Treasures Consortium.
-Via the Library of Congress.
+Via the US Library of Congress.

 WorldCat.org.
-Find scores, books, and recordings in libraries worldwide.
+Find scores, books, recordings in libraries worldwide.

 Juilliard Manuscript Collection.
 140 documents for online viewing.